How the NSAC Works

 Structure of the NSAC Competitions

 Each of the AAF's college chapters can form a team for the National Student Advertising Competition on its campus.
+All students participating on the NSAC team must be dues-paying AAF College Chapter members.
 The AAF is divided into 15 geographical regions, and based on their school location, student teams first compete at the district level, either in-person or virtually.
 The winning team(s) from each district then advances to the semi-finals, where NSAC teams compete for one of eight spots at the finals.
 The final round of competition is held during ADMERICA, the AAF's annual national conference.

 Judging is conducted by professionals in the advertising, marketing and communications industry.
 Judges at the national level are selected from the client and their advertising agencies.
 If you are interested in judging one of the District competitions or the semi-finals, please complete this form.